 There exists an end number of examples around the world, wherein people are grappling with problems in silence.
 It is such a complex disorder that 2% to 3% never come out as they find it very shameful and embarrassing.

-Just imagine, how can you convince that I do things for four times(like folding a single towel for four times, washing hands four times before and after a meal) and not be judged about it.
+Just imagine, how can you convince me that I do things four times(like folding a single towel four times, washing hands four times before and after a meal) and not be judged about it?

 The worst part of OCD is that you cannot control your thoughts but yes you can control how you interact with your thoughts.

-• Join self-help groups to feel that they are not alone dealing with it.
+- Join self-help groups to feel that they are not alone in dealing with it.

-• It’s kind of a blip in your brain and you cannot help yourself when you do something repeatedly.
+- It’s a kind of mental health disorder just like any physical health challenge, and you cannot help yourself when you do something repeatedly.

 The problem with mental health issues is that people who suffer it, feel that they are the only ones going through this problem and they find it so weird that they choose not to share it with anyone because of the basic nature of the problem.
-But in the documentary, they have shown how connecting with a support group helped them to acknowledge their problem and understand that they are not alone.
+In this documentary, they have shown how connecting with a support group helped them to acknowledge their problem and understand that they are not alone.

-There are many people living with OCD and a little help and understanding can bring about a drastic change in their daily life and the life of their family members.
+There are many people living with OCD who don’t feel safe opening up, a little help and understanding can bring about a drastic change in their daily life and the life of their family members.

-Hence I request, anybody who feels their actions are intruding their daily life and affecting others along with them, do seek timely help, anyone who sees such difference in their near ones, do reach out and check on them, help them and intervene when needed.
+Hence I request, that anybody who feels their actions are intruding on their daily life and affecting others along with them seek timely help, anyone who sees such an unusual difference in their near ones do not make them feel as bad as they already are feeling reach out and check on them, help them and intervene when needed.
 Be there.
 Be aware.
 Rise Up!